PowerMops/powermops-site/src/routes/pmops/Reference-9.md

 load them into Mops each time you want to test the code.

-When you load a typical program, you will be doing so on top of Mops.dic (or MopsFP.dic), which contains a number of &ndash; but not all of &ndash; Mops' predefined classes already compiled.
+When you load a typical program, you will be doing so on top of Mops.dic (or MopsFP.dic), which contains a number of -- but not all of -- Mops' predefined classes already compiled.
 It is important to understand how source files for your program and the optional predefined classes should be loaded onto Mops.dic.
 When you loaded the grDemo in the Tutorial several predefined classes were automatically loaded before